rdprado/unity-object-selection/README.md

 (Tested with Unity 5.2.3f1)

-Performs multi and single selection.
+Performs click and drag selection.
+Press the key modifier to enable multi selection for both modes.

-Instructions
+## Instructions

+* The only scripts to add to your GameObjects are **Selection.cs** and **SelectionBehaviour.cs**

-* Put all the selection scripts in the same folder.
+* Put all scripts from Assets/Scripts in the same folder.
-* Add the Selection.cs script to any GO.
+* Link the selectable units with the Selection.cs
-* Add the SelectionBehaviour.cs script to any GO.
+* Link the SelectionBehaviour script with the Selection script

 obs: The scripts are currently using main Camera.
 obs2: In the future you will be able to use other SelectionBehaviours